theMansib/sd-webui-lobe-theme/README.md

 #### Upstream Sync

-Star Us，You will receive all releases notifications from GitHub without any delay \~ ⭐️
+Star Us，You will receive all release notifications from GitHub without any delay \~ ⭐️

 <details><summary><kbd>Star History</kbd></summary>
   <picture>